clarencechaan/reddilive/README.md

 # reddilive - live threads for reddit

-[Reddilive](https://reddilive.com/) is a free web app that provides a chat-like UI for fast-moving, live reddit threads, such as live discussion and sports game threads.
+[Reddilive](https://reddilive.com/) is a free web app that provides a chat-like UI for fast-moving reddit threads, such as live discussion and sports game threads.

 ## Features